Sunscreen vs. Sunblock: How to Choose the Best Sun Protection

 It is recommended to use sunscreen or sunblock every day, especially when spending time outdoors.
 It is important to choose a product with a high SPF and to reapply as directed.
 It is ultimately up to the individual and their specific needs.
 However, a dermatologist may recommend a physical sunblock with ingredients like zinc oxide and titanium dioxide for those with sensitive skin or for activities where the skin is more likely to be exposed to water.

 For daily use on the face, a chemical sunscreen with a high SPF is a good choice.
-It is important to choose a product that is non-comedogenic and is suitable for the face.
+It is important to choose a product that is non-comedogenic and suitable for the face.
 An SPF of 30 or higher is recommended for daily use.
 An SPF of 50 provides a higher level of sun protection, but it is important to remember that no sunscreen can block all UV rays and it is important to reapply as directed.

 You should also consider the ingredients of the product, especially if you have sensitive skin or are prone to allergies.
 If you have sensitive skin, you may want to choose a sunscreen or sunblock that is fragrance-free and hypoallergenic.